derekwyatt/vim-scala/README.md

 by Stefan Matthias Aust and adds some more "stuff" that I find useful, including all of my notes and customizations.

-It's free for anyone to fork, clone, etc... no licensing or whatever... just do whatever you want with it, but you can't take credit for my stuff :)

 ##Installation

 You really should be using Tim Pope's [Pathogen](https://github.com/tpope/vim-pathogen) module for Vim (http://tammersaleh.com/posts/the-modern-vim-config-with-pathogen) if you're going to clone this repository because, well... you should.